Monday, December 11, 2017

 The area of En Gedi is one of the most beautiful places in all of Palestine.
 It has many trees, and waterfalls, and pools, and caves… and hyraxes (Google them, they’re cute).
 And this is where King David and his men hid when they were being pursued by Saul.

-En Gedi is an Oasis in the desert, fed my many springs the bubble up out of the ground.
+En Gedi is an Oasis in the desert, fed by many springs that bubble up out of the ground.
 And the water from these springs is pure – it’s referred to as “living water.”

 “Living water” is also the way in which God refers to himself.
 He tells his people to come to Him, the spring of living water, and he will also make springs of living water flow out of them.
 You see, he wants us to share the life and hope that he’s given to us with others.